 Hair Transplant Surgery Overview

-Human hair grows in little packets called “grafts” containing one to four hairs.
+Human hair grows in little bundles called “grafts” containing one to four hairs.
 There are two different ways to extract donor hair grafts: the “F.U.E.” method (Follicular Unit Extraction) and the “F.U.T.” method (“Follicular Unit Transplant“).

 The benefits and pitfalls of each method are hotly debated on the Hair Transplant forums, and we encourage you to find out as much as possible about both methods.

 Dr. Hasson and Dr. Wong are pioneers of the FUT/Strip method and have been refining the procedure for almost 20 years.
 Their experience, expertise and skill in FUT has been successfully translated to FUE.
 The major difference being that the Strip method could yield more grafts in a single session and total donor serves are usually higher with FUT.
 Under the right circumstances, the Strip method may make it possible to perform “megasessions” of 4,500 grafts or more which can reduce the number of surgeries required to attain the desired results.

 Hasson and Wong have also developed and continue to refine the “Lateral Slit Technique” which is a highly specialized method of making incisions in preparation for planting the transplanted hair grafts.
 There are many advantages to this method which are critical in creating the most impressive natural-looking result.

 In addition to the skill and expertise of the doctor and team, the success of hair a transplant procedure is greatly dependent on the quality and quantity of the donor hair.
 Read more to find out if a hair transplant is a suitable solution for you.